DXelor/Maquetar_en_Flutter/README.md

   0.01 basic page for launch the project.

 # Notas:
-  I made this project with the intention of working in the sector of mobile development & not work (XD)... but I discover a beautifull world of Dart & I am learning a  lot.
+  I made this project with the intention of working in the sector of mobile development & don't work (XD)... but I discover a beautifull world of Dart & I am learning a  lot.